almende/test-platform/README.md

 The binary distribution consist of a large zip file `vfosPlatform.zip`, which includes a copy of the quarantine local Docker registry, which stores the binary images of the platform assets.

 To start with this distribution, you'll have to unzip the file and directly go to the common steps below.
+You can download the zipfile from the github releases page: (https://github.com/almende/test-platform/releases/download/1.0.0/vfosPlatform.zip)

 #### From Source